 If you have never fallen victim to a pickpocket, you are lucky – and to tell you the truth – if you are just a little street smart, you may never in your lifetime.
 However, pickpockets come in a variety of levels of expertise from the expert to the opportunist.
-Falling victim to either one and losing your credit cards, as well as your passport and currency, can really put a crimp on your vacation abroad.
-Learn from these tips shared by a seasoned traveler who fell victim to a pickpocket.
+Falling victim to either one and losing your credit cards, as well as your passport and currency or phone can really put a crimp on your vacation abroad.
+Even seasoned travelers can fall victim to a distraction and be pickpocketed.
+See how easily you can be distracted by one thief while an accomplice relieves you of your valuables.

 Here are five tips that the victim’s wife said she and her husband from now on will always follow.